coitloz88/coitloz88/README.md

 Enthusiastic about building customer-centric services and collaborating on innovative projects.

-I am majoring in Computer Science and Engineering and particularly interested in operating systems, database systems, and software engineering.
+I majored in computer science and engineering, and I am particularly interested in operating systems and database systems among my major subjects.

 #### 🌱 My Interests